-Fort Ticonderoga offers teacher scholarships each year for teachers to attend its annual seminars and conferences: Material Matters: It's in the Details (January), the War College of the Seven Years’ War (May), the Conference on Lake George and Lake Champlain (August), and the Seminar on the American Revolution (September).
+Fort Ticonderoga offers teacher scholarships each year for teachers to attend its annual seminars and conferences: Material Matters: It's in the Details (January), the War College of the Seven Years’ War (May), and the Seminar on the American Revolution (September).

-Spend a week at Fort Ticonderoga this summer learning about the career of Benedict Arnold, especially his role in the first three years of the American Revolution (1775-1777).
-This week-long teacher institute (July 7-12) is open to 24 teachers by application.
-The application window opens January 25, 2013.
-Applications due by March 1, 2013.
-Learn more.
+Spend a week at Fort Ticonderoga this summer learning about the French & Indian War and the crucial role Fort Carillon (Ticonderoga) played in this war for control of North America.
+This week-long teacher institute (June 28-July 3) is open to 16 teachers by application.
+The application window opens January 25, 2015.
+Applications due by April 15, 2015.
+More details available November 2014.

 Co-sponsored by the Living History Education Foundation, this week-long course August 17-21, 2014, takes a hands-on approach to learning about the lives of Continental soldiers.
 Crew a bateau, cook up rations, help construct a soldiers' hut, create a knapsack, and spend a night in garrison in the Soldiers' Barracks.
 Learn more.

 Teachers taking part in some programs at Fort Ticonderoga can earn graduate credits through Castleton State College and the College of St. Joseph in Vermont.
 Learn more.